libofang/DV-ngram/README.md

 ##Acknowledgements

-We want to thank Grégoire Mesnil et al. for their implementation of Paragraph Vector.
+We thank Grégoire Mesnil et al. for their implementation of Paragraph Vector.
 Both their code and [iclr 2015 workshop paper](http://arxiv.org/abs/1412.5335) have influenced us a lot.